The Top Tax Strategies to Boost Your Business Value

 1. Optimizing QBI deduction: The salary adjustment

-For salary adjustments, we’ll want to first determine the optimal salary that qualifies for the maximum 20% QBI deduction, considering the 2/7 rule.
+For salary adjustments, first determine the optimal salary that qualifies for the maximum 20% QBI deduction, considering the 2/7 rule.
 Use a tax calculator to find the right balance between your salary and business income.

-Value boost: By maximizing QBI deductions, we can increase the profitability of the business, making it more attractive to potential buyers down the road.
+Value boost: By maximizing QBI deductions, you can increase the profitability of the business, making it more attractive to potential buyers down the road.

 2. Retirement contributions: Securing the future